LANL-Seismoacoustics/stochprop/doc/source/gravity.rst

     :alt: alternate text
     :figclass: align-center

 Note: Although perturbations to the ambient temperature are included in the Drob et al. (2013) discussion, they are not included here and modifications to the :math:`N_k`, :math:`dx`, and :math:`N_\omega` values often cause issues with the calculation of gravity waves.
-Work is ongoing to debug and improve the efficiency of the methods here and will be added in a future update of :code:`stochprop`.
+Work is ongoing to debug and improve the efficiency of the methods here and will be added in a future update of *stochprop*.